 It is important in Judaism to learn our history and see what we have been through, but it also is important to see where we have come.
 I think all people, Jew or Gentile, should experience a Holocaust museum, or, if possible, visit a ghetto or concentration camp.

 It is not enough to read—we must experience, because our emotions help us remember.
-My husband, who visited a Holocaust museum this past summer in New York, told me that he had a much better understanding of the events of the Holocaust and a completely different point of view after the experience of walking through the museum.
+My husband, who visited a Holocaust museum in New York, told me that he had a much better understanding of the events of the Holocaust and a completely different point of view after the experience of walking through the museum.

 I say all of this partly because every time I get on social media, I am confronted with someone comparing something or someone else to the Holocaust and Hitler.
 While it’s important to understand that both were terrible things, we cannot throw this comparison around loosely.